Orlandohmor84/portfolio-v1/README.md

 * Use tags for Version Control following the major.minor.patch design
 * Utilize Gulp task runners to automate workflow

+## Release History
+	- 1.0.0 - I'm getting to it.

 ## Bugs and Issues

 Find a bug or an issue with this website?
 [Open a new issue](https://Orlandohmor@bitbucket.org/ibuildwebs/plain/issues) here on Bitbucket